tylerlum/torch-ngp/readme.md

 A pytorch implementation of [instant-ngp](https://github.com/NVlabs/instant-ngp), as described in [_Instant Neural Graphics Primitives with a Multiresolution Hash Encoding_](https://nvlabs.github.io/instant-ngp/assets/mueller2022instant.pdf).

-**News**: With the CUDA ray marching option for NeRF, we can:
+With the CUDA ray marching option for NeRF, for the fox dataset, we can:
 * converge to a reasonable result in **~1min** (50 epochs).
 * render a 1920x1080 image in **~1s**.

 For the LEGO dataset, we can reach **~20FPS** at 800x800 due to efficient voxel pruning.

-(Tested on the fox dataset with a TITAN RTX.
+(Tested with a TITAN RTX.
 The speed is still 2-5x slower compared to the original implementation.)

 **A GUI for training/visualizing NeRF is also available!**